 - Please try to make medical appointments (where possible) outside of the school day, take holidays out of school term time, and communicate any reasons for absence clearly with school staff.

 - Excellent attendance at school is important to allow a child to full their potential.

-In the afternoons, school gates open at 3:10 pm and children will be safely handed over to parents, designated adults, or the Magpies after-school club.
+In the afternoons, our school gates open at 3:10 pm and children will be safely handed over to parents, designated adults, or the Magpies after-school club.
 We expect every child to be picked up on time each day.
 The children will finish each day at 3.15 pm.